kahlertfr/depth-aware-motion-deblurring/docs/README.md

 The study thesis are written in [restructuredText][rst] because of its simplicity and better readability compared with pure LaTex.
-I use the following pipline to generate the final PDF:
+I use the following pipeline to generate the final PDF:

     restructuredText -> LaTex -> PDF